 Although interactive in nature, each group was conducted with a topic guide to ensure that a similar series of topics was included in every discussion.
-These were all tape-recorded with the permission of those attending.
-Participants were assured of confidentiality and anonymity in our analysis and reporting of the data.
+All groups were tape-recorded with the permission of those attending.
+Participants were assured of confidentiality and anonymity in the analysis and reporting of data.